ironcore-dev/dpservice/docs/deployment/README.md

 ## Command-line tools
 All tool binaries are designed to be prefixed with `dpservice-` to enable the operator to simply type `dps<TAB>` for list of possible tools.

 The provided Docker image contains `dpservice-bin` as the main process (already started by being the entrypoint), `dpservice-cli` to gRPC communication with the main process, and `dpservice-dump` to provide a way to see the actual traffic handled by dp-service.
+Also included is `dpservice-exporter`, a Prometheus exporter that can export various statistics about dpservice (interface stats, NAT port usage, hash table fullness, ...)